ysyk2021/the-list-makers-formula-essential-techniques-for-achieving-your-goals-with-effective-listing/src/chapter-2-2.md

-Chapter 6: Identifying Common Barriers to Effective List-Making
+Identifying Common Barriers to Effective List-Making
 ===============================================================

 In this chapter, we delve into the common barriers that hinder effective list-making.
 Understanding these obstacles is crucial for individuals seeking to improve their list-making skills and optimize their productivity.
 By identifying and addressing these barriers, individuals can overcome challenges and achieve their goals more efficiently.